 The Company maintains an ATM facility with H.C.
 Wainwright & Co., LLC ("HCW") pursuant to an ATM sales agreement entered into in September 2021.
 In accordance with the agreement, the Company is entitled, at its sole discretion, to offer and sell through HCW, acting as a sales agent, ADSs having an aggregate offering price of up to \$25.0 million throughout the period during which the ATM facility remains in effect.
 The Company has agreed to pay HCW a commission of 3.0% of the gross proceeds from the sale of ADSs under the facility.
-During the three months ended March 31, 2023, no ADSs were issued by the Company.
+During the nine months ended September 30, 2022, the Company issued a total of 206,324 ADSs under the program for total gross proceeds of approximately \$0.3 million.
 From the effective date of the agreement through the issuance date of this report, 608,651 ADSs have been sold under the program for total gross proceeds of approximately \$1.4 million.

-NOTE 5 - LONG-TERM LOAN
+NOTE 5- LONG-TERM LOAN